 Core Benefits of Static Stretching:

-• Helps the body and mind relax
+- Helps the body and mind relax

-• Enhances muscle range of motion
+- Enhances muscle range of motion

-• Improves posture
+- Improves posture

 Dynamic Stretches to Perform Before Insanity

-Below are a couple of videos that I found on YouTube that demonstrate dynamic stretching exercises.
+Below are a couple of videos I found on YouTube that demonstrate dynamic stretching exercises.
 You can perform the movements from these videos before any Insanity workout or anytime you feel like you need to limber up.
 They will help get your body ready for the strenuous exercise that is about to come.

-Static Stretching After Insanity Workouts
+Static Stretching After Intense Workouts

 Conclusion

-Don’t wait until it’s too late – start dynamic stretching before and static stretching after your Insanity workouts the next time you work out.
-Just adding 5 to 10 minutes before and after your workouts not only dramatically reduces your risk of injury, but also lowers the time it takes to recover from the workouts, allowing you to workout harder!
+Just adding 5 to 10 minutes before and after your workouts not only dramatically reduces your risk of injury, it also lowers the time it takes to recover from the workouts, so you will feel better quicker!

-1. I used to get little injuries that would upset my routine, but I have been doing this everyday for the past 6 months and have stayed (touch wood) injury free
+I used to get little injuries that would upset my routine, but I have been doing this everyday for the past 6 months and have stayed (touch wood) injury free